iotaledger/tangle-utils-website/.github/CONTRIBUTING.md

 ### Suggesting a new feature

-To suggest a new feature, talk to the IOTA community and IOTA Foundation members in the #goshimmer-discussion channel on [Discord](https://discord.iota.org/).
+To suggest a new feature, talk to the IOTA community and IOTA Foundation members on [Discord](https://discord.iota.org/).

 If the team members approve your feature, they will create an issue for it.
 </details>